NextCenturyCorporation/dig-ui/README.md

 ES_HOST | The stringified object containing the location of the elasticsearch instance.
 Supports all configuration options for the elasticsearch.js v12 client. | '{"apiVersion":"2.4","host": "http://localhost:9200"}'
 ES_HOST_STRING | The string location of the elasticsearch instance with username and password authorization (if needed).
 Used for the curl commands run by the node/express server.
 Formatted 'http(s)://(username:password@)host:port'. | ''
-HIDE_BULK_SEARCH | Whether to hide the bulk search in the option menu. | false HIDE_DATABASE_INFO | Whether to hide the database info/timeline on the search page and in the option menu. | false IMAGE_SERVICE_CONFIG | The stringified object containing the username and password authorization, hostnames, and endpoints for the similar image REST service.
+HIDE_BULK_SEARCH | Whether to hide the bulk search in the option menu. | false HIDE_CACHED_PAGE | Whether to hide the cached page links in the search results. | false HIDE_DATABASE_INFO | Whether to hide the database info/timeline on the search page and in the option menu. | false IMAGE_SERVICE_CONFIG | The stringified object containing the username and password authorization, hostnames, and endpoints for the similar image REST service.
 Syntax:  { auth: { user: username, password: password }, host: { face: hostname, similarity: hostname }, endpoint: { data: endpoint, link: endpoint } } | '{"auth": {}, "endpoint": {}, "host": {}}'
 IMAGE_URL_PREFIX | The prefix added to the start of the image URLs (if not specified in the project config). | ''